Web Portal Engineering Quick Start Guide

 Rows in each table can be deleted by clicking on the symbol.

 Click on the icon beside each component to display its component properties.
-The Engineering Dashboard only displays component properties that are relevant to the hydraulics and torque & drag calculations.
+The Engineering Dashboard only displays component properties that are relevant to the Engineering Dashboard calculations.
 To access any properties relevant to daily reporting, the user should go to the drill string section of the portal.